1.1 How many pupils qualify for university study?

 In turn, the universities invited applications for financial aid from eligible, registered students.
 A 2010 ministerial review commission into NSFAS found that this had advantages in allowing for the offices to be “one-stop shops” for all types of financial aid available.
 However, it also meant that NSFAS could not account for decisions made by university employees.
 Students also objected that there was little uniformity across institutions.

-Starting in August this year, students apply directly to NSFAS online, the scheme’s spokesman, Tsepo Khanye, told Africa Check.
+Starting in August 2016, students apply directly to NSFAS online, the scheme’s spokesman, Tsepo Khanye, told Africa Check.
 Students need to prove that their family earns less than R120,000 per year (R10,000 per month), according to the latest NSFAS annual report.

 3.4.
 How many students are assisted by NSFAS?